irinabchan/textbook/index.md

 **By [Sam Lau][sam], [Joey Gonzalez][joey], and [Deb Nolan][deb].**

-This is the textbook for
+This is the Julia adaptation of the textbook for
 [Data 100, the Principles and Techniques of Data Science course at UC Berkeley][ds100].

 Data 100 is the upper-division, semester-long data science course that follows